m0ar/lollipop/README.md

 The lollipop interpreter, loli, (loli.hs) is used to load and run programs written in lollipop (.lp).

 #### Requirements

+##### interpreter
 The lollipop interpreter is built in Haskell and therefore requires the Glasgow Haskell Compiler, GHC to run.

+##### Transpiler
+The transpiler is built using Language.Haskell.Exts.Syntax and therefore you need to install this using cabal:

+    cabal install haskell-src-exts

 #### Running the lollipop interpreter
 To run the lollipop interpreter, fire up a terminal, move to the lollipop root directory and execute